7 Detention Orders in Singapore: When Will They be Ordered?

 What happens if you breach an SDO?

-The court may, on the application of the Commissioner of Police, revoke an SDO and impose an imprisonment sentence on an offender if he breaches the SDO.
+If an offender breaches the SDO, the court may, on the application of the Commissioner of Prisons, revoke an SDO and impose an imprisonment sentence on an offender.

 When imposing a sentence, the court may take into account the time already served under the SDO.